-where, L, h, δ are respectively the total length, the width and the thickness of the PCB tracks.
-Therefore, there is an inversely proportional relation between the resistance of the sensor and its thickness.
-Therefore, by monitoring the variation of the sensor resistance it is possible to obtain information also about the corrosion rate.
-Moreover, it is clear that the choice of track thickness directly affects the sensitivity and lifetime of the sensors.
-Therefore, the design of the sensor has been optimized in terms of lifetime and sensitivity for a specified level of corrosion rate, within a reasonable range of variation.
+where, L, h, δ are the total length, the width, and the thickness of the PCB tracks, respectively.
+Here, there exists an inversely proportional relationship between the resistance of the sensor and its thickness.
+Therefore, by monitoring the variation of the sensor resistance, it was possible to obtain information regarding the corrosion rate.
+Moreover, it became clear that the choice of track thickness will directly affect the sensitivity and lifetime of the sensors.
+Therefore, the design of the sensor was optimised in terms of lifetime and sensitivity for a specified level of corrosion rate, within a reasonable range of variation.

-By measuring RR and RC, it is possible to compensate the thermal drift of the resistance’s values, due to the environment temperature variations, by computing the ratio between the two resistive values for a generic temperature T:
+By measuring the RR and RC, it was possible to compensate the thermal drift of the resistance’s values – which is due to the environment temperature variations – by computing the ratio between the two resistive values for a generic temperature T:

-where RC0 and RR0 are the corrosion and reference resistance’s values at the temperature T0 while α is the thermal coefficient of the conductive material of the PCB tracks.
+where RC0 and RR0 are the corrosion and the reference resistance values at temperature T0, respectively, and α is the thermal coefficient of the conductive material of the PCB tracks.
 The assumption for a good compensation is that α is the same for both resistances.

-Assuming that the corrosion acts only on RC track and that it is uniform, it is possible to define the relative variation of the thickness between a generic time t and a reference time t0:
+Assuming that the corrosion acts only on the RC track and that it is uniform, it is possible to define the relative variation of the thickness between a generic time t and a reference time t0:

-Therefore, KC at the generic time t is independent by the temperature T and defined as
+Therefore, KC at the generic time t is independent of the temperature T and can be defined as follows:

-where (t) is the relative reduction of the track thickness.
-L, h, δ are respectively the total length, the width and the thickness of the PCB tracks, the subscripts R and C stand for reference and corrosion resistance.
-By normalizing KC(t) with respect to its value at the reference time t0, it is possible to estimate the variation of the thicknesses and hence the corrosion rate:
+where (t) is the relative reduction of the track thickness, L, h, δ are the total length, width and thickness of the PCB tracks, respectively, and the subscripts R and C are the reference and corrosion resistances, respectively.
+By normalising KC(t) in terms of its value at the reference time t0, it is possible to estimate the variation of the thicknesses and hence the corrosion rate:

-Moreover, the absolute thickness reduction can be computed, if the initial track thickness δC(t0) is known:
+Moreover, the absolute thickness reduction can be computed, provided the initial track thickness δC(t0) is known:

 Naturally, the minimum detectable variation of (t) strongly depends on the resolution and the accuracy of the instrument used to perform the resistance measurements.
 In fact, by considering the measurement uncertainty of the instrument and the measurement procedure, the uncertainty on the evaluation of (t) can be defined.

-As described in the next section, all resistances have been measured by means of the same digital multi-meter (DMM) whose measurement accuracy is defined by the common binomial equation:
+As described in the next section, all resistances were measured using the same digital multi-meter (DMM), the measurement accuracy of which is defined by the common binomial equation:

-This expression considers the effect of the noise and the non-ideality of the instrument for not correlated measurements.
-It is clear that, given the measurement process which is based on the ratio of the two measured resistances, the estimation of the measurement uncertainty must consider the correlation between the measurements.
+This expression considers the effect of the noise and the non-ideality of the instrument for non-correlated measurements.
+It is clear that, given the measurement process based on the ratio of the two measured resistances, the estimation of the measurement uncertainty must involve some consideration of the correlation between the measurements.
 In fact, the correlation reduces the uncertainty in the evaluation of C(t).

-For each resistor, the true value R is known only through a measurement process; since the instrument could be affected by a gain error ΔH, the measurement model that relates the measured value Rm to R is the following:
+For each resistor, the true value R is known only through a measurement process, while since the instrument could be affected by a gain error ΔH, the measurement model that relates the measured value Rm to R is the following:

 where:

-ΔH is a zero mean random variable which models the calibration error of the multimeter.
-Since it slowly changes in time, temporally close extractions are completely correlated (therefore it does not reduce by means of repeated measures) while its correlation decreases when temporally distant extractions are considered, thus, due to the effect of drifts, they can be considered independent.
+ΔH is a zero mean random variable that models the calibration error of the multimeter.
+Since it slowly changes in time, temporally close extractions are completely correlated (therefore, it is not reduced via repeated measures) while its correlation decreases when temporally distant extractions are considered, thus, due to the effect of the drifts, they can be regarded as independent.